CharlesPikachu/videodl/docs/Install.md

 - **[Node.js](https://nodejs.org/en)**: Currently, Node.js is only used in `YouTubeVideoClient` to execute certain JavaScript code for video parsing.
   Therefore, if you don’t need to use `YouTubeVideoClient`, you can safely skip installing this CLI tool.
-  A quick way to check whether Node.js has been installed successfully is to open a terminal (or Command Prompt on Windows) and run:
+  A quick way to check whether Node.js has been installed successfully is to open a terminal (or Command Prompt on Windows) and run,
   ```bash
   node -v (npm -v)
   ```